MuhammadHassanSiddiqui123/MuhammadHassanSiddiqui123/README.md

 ### 🧑 TL;DR — Who Am I?

-- 🌟 10Pearls **Shine Internship** Program
 - 🤖 Passionate about **Machine Learning & MLOps** — the part after the notebook, where things actually have to keep running
-- ⚙️ Currently building forecasting systems that ingest, retrain, and redeploy themselves on a schedule, with zero manual babysitting
+- ⚙️ I build forecasting systems that ingest, retrain, and redeploy themselves on a schedule, with zero manual babysitting
 - 🐛 Driven by curiosity and the specific satisfaction of finally finding the one line of logs that explains why a "successful" pipeline run wrote no data anywhere
 - 📊 A data person at heart who looks at any dashboard and immediately wonders, *"okay, but where does this number actually come from, and what happens when that source goes down?"*
 - 🧩 Strong believer that a system isn't done when it works once — it's done when it survives a bad network day, a stale cache, and someone else reading the code six months later